 Exchange 2016 now boasts an average 8 second failover time.
 From the graph below (courtesy Exchange Team) you can see this time has been cut in half with each new version of Exchange.

 Support for Azure

 Microsoft took this one step further.
 Exchange 2013 deployments are now supported in Azure for production environments.
 But there is a caveat.
 You must be using Azure Premium Storage.
 The other argument is cost.
-Exchange on premise on physical hardware is certainly more cost effective.
-In fact, in a recent podcast Jeff Guillet made a great argument.
+Exchange on-premises on physical hardware is certainly more cost-effective.
+In fact, in a recent podcast, Jeff Guillet made a great argument.

 Jeff Mealiffe reports that Amazon AWS is not supported because they use an unsupported Hypervisor.
 All documentation has been updated and can be found here.

 Note: ]If you are still unsure on whether Exchange is supported in Azure, then I highly recommend Jeff Mealiffe’s public service announcement website: http://www.isexchangesupportedonazure.com/

 With the release of Cumulative Update 8 in March, we saw an increase of up to 1 million public folders in your hierarchy.
 At Ignite we saw two new announcements for Public Folders.
 The first was that Public Folders could now be put on litigation hold for e-Discovery purposes.
 Second, is the recommendation that Public Folders should be placed in their own database.

 Ross Smith (@RossSmithIV) officially announced the death of MAPI/CDO.
 Ross explained that Exchange 2013 will be the last version to support the stack.
 Any applications utilizing MAPI/CDO, such as Blackberry Enterprise Server 5, will be blocked in 2016.
 Moving forward Microsoft urges all software developers to utilize the new Rest APIs.
 Applications that tie into Exchange Web Services are safe.